 How Much Do Golden Retrievers Shed?

-Sadly to say, a Golden Retriever sheds a lot.
-As a matter of fact, VetStreet ranked them 5th for “dog breeds that shed the most.”
-There’s no way to avoid Golden Retriever shedding you just need to learn to deal with it.
+Unfortunately, most Golden Retrievers shed a lot.
+In fact, VetStreet ranked them 5th for “dog breeds that shed the most.”
+There’s really no way to avoid your Golden Retriever’s shedding.
+You just need to learn how to deal with it.

 If you’re currently thinking about getting a Golden Retriever, then you need to know that you are going to be dealing with a lot of loose furs.
 However, don’t be put off by this.

 This “negative” aspect of owning a Golden Retriever is by far outweighed by all of the positive things and opportunities such a dog will bring to your life and home.

-Things will be worse during shedding season and you can expect to be vacuuming daily and using a lint roller frequently.
-Compared to short-haired dogs, Golden Retrievers need a bit more attention to their fur but, with a regular routine, you will find it manageable.
+Things will be worse during shedding season and you can expect to be vacuuming almost daily while using a lint roller frequently.
+Compared to short-haired dogs, Golden Retrievers need more attention to their fur.
+But with a regular routine, you will find it manageable.

 But if you’re allergic to dogs, then I’d highly suggest opting for a hypoallergenic dog breed instead.
-People are allergic to the “dog dandruff” (called dander) that’s expelled into the air during the process of shedding.
+This is because people are allergic to the “dog dandruff” (called dander) that’s expelled into the air during the process of shedding.

 2 Reasons Why Do Golden Retrievers Shed A Lot

-Shedding is a very natural process for animals.
+Shedding is a very natural process for all animals.
 Even humans shed old or damaged hair.
-It just so happens that dogs have much more hair than we do.
-So, their shedding is obviously going to be much more noticeable.
+However, it’s just that dogs have much more hair than we do.
+So, their shedding is obviously going to be much more noticeable (especially if we’re the ones cleaning up).

 But why do Golden Retrievers, specifically, shed so much?
 Unlike most dog breeds, Golden Retrievers have a double coat.
 This means these dogs have a topcoat and undercoat.
 Both of which, will shed heavily during different times of the year.

+They weren’t literally bred to shed.
 Golden Retrievers were bred to retrieve shot waterfowl game (such as ducks, geese and other large aquatic birds).
-Because of this job, they were also developed to have double coats that kept them warm and protected.
+And because of this job, they were also bred to have double coats that kept them warm and protected.